 The brain senses the increase in blood pressure through the baroreceptors in the carotid bodies.
 It responds by increasing parasympathetic output via the vagus nerve causing bradycardia which is unable to fully compensate for the increase in blood pressure.
-Additionally, the brain attempts to reduce the sympathetic response and engage the parasympathic response, but these impulses do not pass below the level of injury, thus resulting in the classic presentation of AD with predominantly parasympathic activity above the NLI and predominantly sympathetic activity below the NLI.1
+Additionally, the brain attempts to reduce the sympathetic response and engage the parasympathetic response, but these impulses do not pass below the level of injury, thus resulting in the classic presentation of AD with predominantly parasympathetic activity above the NLI and predominantly sympathetic activity below the NLI.1

-The development of AD is correlated with aberrant sprouting of peptidergic afferent fibers into the spinal cord and denervation hypersensitivity of adrenergic receptors below the injury.
+The development of AD is correlated with aberrant sprouting of afferent fibers into the spinal cord and denervation hypersensitivity of adrenergic receptors below the injury.